fabioDMFerreira/graveball/README.md

 </div>

 # Overview
-Game Integrator Kit is a tool that allows skip quickly the environment setup and provides tools to develop 3D animations.
+Game Integrator Kit provides basic features to quickly start developing 3D animations with Webgl.

 - **Rendering handler.** Provides rendering container.
 Shows menu on start and stop rendering;
 - **Responsive Interface.** Rendering container size is updated on resizing window;
-- **Support parallel development of multiple animations.** It allows have more than one game/animation in same codebase and swap easily between them in the same browser session.
+- **Support parallel development of multiple animations.** It allows having more than one game/animation in same codebase and swap easily between them without running additional commands.
-- **Modular** Games are nearly independent of the kit.
-Kit only needs an interface to access a set of methods.
+- **Modular** Games is almost independent of the kit.
+It only needs an interface to access a set of methods.
 Games have their own dependencies and their own repository.
-This allows receiving game kit updates without conflicting with existing game code.
+This allows receiving game kit updates without having conflicts with existing game code.
 - **Game modules.** Provides features that are tipically used in games.
-	- **Countdown.** Force gamers to complete game goals.
+	- **Countdown.** Force gamers to complete game goals in time.
 Shows lose screen if countdown ends.
-	- **Catchables.** Set goal of catch every objects existing in the world.
+	- **Catchables.** Set the goal of catching existant objects.
 Shows win screen if all objects are collected.
 - **WebGL library independent.** Animation built in any WebGL library can use the kit.
 	- **Threejs.** Kit provides a class with methods and animation elements that helps integration.
 - **Es6, eslint configuration, Sass, build script and jest/enzyme setup**

 # Tech/framework used

-- React/redux flow;
+- React/Redux;
 - Material UI components;
 - State is saved in an immutable object;
 - Enzyme is already setup;